adam-p/danforth-east/README.md

 ### Finishing steps

-There are occurences of branding in files that aren't yet properly parameterized, so you should search for "deca" or "danforth" in source files for strings you should change for your own organization.
+There are occurrences of branding in files that aren't yet properly parameterized, so you should search for "deca" or "danforth" in source files for strings you should change for your own organization.

 * Replace the contents of `templates/tasks/email-*` files to match your community organization.

 * Change the timezone in `cron.yaml` and `config/__init__.py` to your own.
-List of [possible timezones here](http://en.wikipedia.org/wiki/List_of_zoneinfo_time_zones).
+List of [possible timezones here](https://en.wikipedia.org/wiki/List_of_zoneinfo_time_zones).

 * You might want to change "Postal Code" to your local equivalent.